raisaat/Movie-Ticket-Reservation-System/README.md

 **Admin Main Menu:**

-  * **Starting Point:** A log in is required for the admin.
+  * **Starting Point:** A login is required for the admin.
 Both the customer and admin begin at the login prompt.
 The admin username is *admin*.
 After the username is entered, the user is prompted for the password and the password is verified.
 If the password is not valid, the user is prompted to enter the password again.
 If the password is entered incorrectly a total of 3 times, the program returns to the Starting Point.
 Once the user successfully logs in, the Admin main menu is displayed.

   * **Admin Main Menu:**
     1. View Auditorium